 I anxiously chuckled while investigating the vegan scene in Reykjavik when I came across the question, “Can a vegan survive in Iceland?”
-On the one hand, the question-askers concern was valid — Iceland has a long seafaring history that includes consuming puffins and sharks and still participates in whale hunting (there is hope that 2023 will be the final year for hunting).
+On the one hand, the question-askers concern was valid — Iceland has a long seafaring history that includes consuming puffins and sharks and still participates in whale hunting.

 That doesn’t exactly scream vegan-friendly, does it?

 On the other hand, like in many countries, public awareness about a plant-based diet’s environmental and health benefits is growing, which plays into Iceland’s sustainability efforts.
 The country is well underway to become carbon neutral no later than 2040; anywhere you go, you’ll find companies touting their green achievements.
 Reykjavik is also home to the only plant-based seafood producer in the Arctic, Loki Foods.

 With that in mind, vegans can let out a sigh of relief that it’s not all carrot sticks and lettuce in Reykjavik.

 Many restaurants in Reykjavik will have at least one vegan or vegetarian option but lucky for you (and me), we don’t have to settle for that!
 In addition to vegan-friendly restaurants, you will want to check out the multiple fully vegan and vegetarian restaurants and bakeries.
 There is even a giant vegan market (touts itself as one of the world’s largest)!

 So without further ado, let’s get planning your vegan Reykjavik adventure!

 If you’re hitting the road and looking for travel recommendations, check out these companies that I use regularly.
 Plus, by using these links, you can support Veggies Abroad!

 - Hotels: Booking.com— They highlight properties with sustainable practices!

 - Travel Insurance: Travelex— They have multiple comprehensive plan options with fewer “gotcha” moments.